Who are the Institutional Holders in Cronos Group Inc. (CRON)?

 The top institutional shareholder in the company is Chescapmanager LLC with over 8.87 million shares valued at $61.58 million.
 The investor’s holdings represent 2.46% of the CRON Shares outstanding.
 As of Dec 30, 2020, the second largest holder is ETF Managers Group, LLC with 7.47 million shares valued at $51.87 million to account for 2.07% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 5.24 million shares representing 1.45% and valued at over $36.33 million, while Connor Clark & Lunn Investment Management Ltd holds 0.64% of the shares totaling 2.32 million with a market value of $16.07 million.

-Cronos Group Inc. (NASDAQ: CRON) is 40.20% higher on its value in year-to-date trading and has touched a low of $4.00 and a high of $15.83 in the current 52-week trading range.
+Cronos Group Inc. (NASDAQ: CRON) is 53.75% higher on its value in year-to-date trading and has touched a low of $4.00 and a high of $15.83 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CRON stock was last observed hovering at around $9.96 in the last trading session, with the day’s loss setting it -0.23% off its average median price target of $7.90 for the next 12 months.
-It is also 12.03% off the consensus price target high of $11.06 offered by 11 analysts, but current levels are -64.36% lower than the price target low of $5.92 for the same period.
+The CRON stock was last observed hovering at around $10.34 in the last trading session, with the day’s gains setting it 0.33% off its average median price target of $7.90 for the next 12 months.
+It is also 3.53% off the consensus price target high of $11.06 offered by 11 analysts, but current levels are -80.24% lower than the price target low of $5.92 for the same period.

-The stock witnessed a -24.10% loss in the last 1 month and extending the period to 3 months gives it a 14.88%, and is -5.63% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.65% over the week and 9.26% over the month.
+The stock witnessed a -12.18% loss in the last 1 month and extending the period to 3 months gives it a 31.08%, and is 13.03% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.23% over the week and 7.69% over the month.

 Cronos Group Inc. (CRON) Analyst Forecasts